voucherifyio/commerce-tools-integration/README.md

 ## How does the integration between Voucherify and commercetools work?

 The integration between Voucherify and commercetools allows your customers to use Voucherify-generated promotions in a store built on top of commercetools.
-We currently support all types of coupon campaign, and we are working to fully support referral programs, gift cards, cart-level promotions, loyalty programs and giveaways.
+We support all Voucherify campaigns.

 We support coupons campaigns, including: